adematti/cucount/README.md

 # cucount: CUDA-Powered Pair Counts

-**cucount** is a high-performance CUDA implementation for computing pair counts, optimized for GPUs.
+**cucount** is a high-performance CUDA implementation for computing pair counts (positions - spins), optimized for GPUs.
 It provides both NumPy and JAX interfaces depending on your workflow.

 > ⚠️ A CUDA-capable GPU is required.